shlomiassaf/ngc-webpack/README.md

 `ngc-webpack` solves this by running each of the resources through webpack using the webpack configuration file supplied.

+> `ngc-webpack` does not care about SCSS, LESS or any intermediate resource that requires transformation.
+Each resource will follow the chain defined in the webpack configuration supplied.
+You get identical result in but development and prod (with AOT) builds.

 ## Usage
 To install `npm install -g ngc-webpack`